-EE\W.04 Advanced Environmental Analytical Chemistry
+EE_W.04 Advanced Environmental Analytical Chemistry

 Code Workload Credits Level of module Frequency of Duration

 EE_W.04 150 5 CP 4 th or 5 th offer 1 semester

 semester Winter semester

-or Summer
+or summer

 semester

-Caumana Teaching time C-If -4d Diamend success
+Courses Teaching time Self- study Planned group

-Courses Courses Self-study Planned group
+• size

-Seminar "Advance Seminar "Advanced topics in 90 h / 6 SWS size
+Seminar "Advance ed topics in 60 h / 4 SWS 90 h / 6 SWS

 Environmental Ar nalytical 25 students

 Chemistry": 30 h / 2 semester

 hours per week (S hours per week (SWS)

 Exercises with excursions and

 practical training "Advanced

 Environmental Analytical

 Chemistry": 30 h / 2 SWS

-Upon completion of this course, the student will be able to describe the principle analytical techniques and methods for detecting and quantifying contaminants in environmental samples.
+Upon completion of this course, students will be able to describe the principle analytical techniques and methods for detecting and quantifying contaminants in environmental samples.
 They will be able to explain the significance of sampling methods and sample preparation for the quality of analytical data.
-The can describe and value external and internal sources of errors in the sampling and analysis chain; outline and apply an analytical approach for a practical analytical problem and use, evaluate and present analytical data from primary literature e.g. in a protocol or scientific paper.
+The can describe and value external and internal sources of errors in the sampling and analysis chain, outline and apply an analytical approach for a practical analytical problem and use, evaluate and present analytical data from primary literature e.g. in a protocol or scientific paper.

-- Sampling methods and preparation of samples for analysis - Principles of analytical techniques for detecting and quantifying environmental contaminants as for example chromatographic techniques, atom absorption spectroscopy, bio-essays - Analysis of
+- Sampling methods and preparation of samples for analysis - Principles of analytical techniques for detecting and quantifying environmental contaminants as for example chromatographic techniques, atom absorption spectroscopy, bio-essays

 In recent years there has been a considerable increase in analytical techniques that are available for the chemical analysis of environmental samples.
 The number of less invasive, faster measurement techniques including on-site measurement techniques has also increased.
 There is growing attention for emerging contaminants and the principles of green chemistry are integrated in analytical chemistry.
 This module explains the principles and the use of general and advanced analytical techniques for detecting and quantifying environmental contaminants and gives insight into current developments of analytical chemistry.
-The lecture will also provide insight into the significance of sampling methods and sample preparation for the quality of analytical data and will address sources of errors.
-Based on the fundamental knowledge about analytical techniques, the practical will deepen laboratory skills of environmental analytical chemistry and provide insight in methods like GC or HPLC, AAS, bioassays and electrochemical methods.
+The lecture also provides insight into the significance of sampling methods and sample preparation for the quality of analytical data and addresses sources of errors.
+Based on the fundamental knowledge about analytical techniques, the practical deepens laboratory skills of environmental analytical chemistry and provides insight into methods like GC or HPLC, AAS, bioassays and electrochemical methods.